Air Blast Equipment

 Abrasive Blasting Equipment

 Midvale carries a diverse selection of air blast equipment that will provide the best outcome for your application.
 We offer systems by Clemco Industries, Empire Abrasive Equipment, and Schmidt Abrasive.
-Blast Cabinets are available in many sizes with numerous options to suit about any application or budget.
+Air blast equipment is available in many sizes with numerous options to suit about any application or budget.
+View our selection of air blast equipment ranging from manual blast cabinets to full robotic blasting equipment.

 Robotic blast systems are custom designed for precision blasting applications, repeatability, and consistency.